evotools/nf-LO/docs/chain.md

 |       balanced    | -minScore=5000 -linearGap=medium    |
 |       same        | -minScore=5000 -linearGap=medium |

 It is possible to switch off netSyntenic by using the `--no_netsynt` flag.
+Net-syntenic should be used in case of medium-to-distantly related genomes.
 It is also possible to specify custom axtChain parameters using the flag `--chainCustom`.
 The example below runs the workflow using the GRCh37 and GRCh38 genomes using lastz, with the `near` configuration for the alignments, and a custom
 `axtChain` configuration